sachinkumarsingh092/bitmap-filter/README.md

 # To-Do

 - [ ] Write a help option.
-- [ ] Write a function to check the compatibility of the image to be converted.
+- [ ] Write a function/script to check the compatibility of the image to be converted.